MUCollective/mucollective.github.io/README.md

 You need to prepare the followings:
 * URLs to your release.

 There are two files `data/prototype.yml` and `data/software.yml`.
-Our suggestion is that if it is a concret thing, then it belongs to `software`.
+Our suggestion is that if it is a concrete thing, then it belongs to `software`.
 The entry should be very much self-explanatory.

 An example of `data/prototype.yml`: